Borrower carefully reviewing predatory loan terms in a contract with a magnifying glass

 Balloon Payment Loans: A Specific Warning

 Balloon payment structures are particularly dangerous for borrowers on fixed incomes.
 A loan may show a monthly payment of $120 for 23 months, then demand a final payment of $4,800.
+That final figure rarely appears prominently in marketing materials, and lenders are not required to flag it verbally.
 For a full comparison of how balloon structures compare to standard installment products, see this analysis of balloon payment vs installment loans.

 Key Takeaway: Mandatory arbitration clauses — present in roughly 53% of consumer loan agreements — eliminate class-action rights and are a primary marker of predatory loan terms, according to the National Consumer Law Center.
 Always identify this clause before signing.